Latest Newsnorss

 Betting.za.com Publishes its 2026 Guide to Online Betting in South Africa

-• ZARbet, presented as a locally built bookmaker offering a streamlined betting experience and support for popular payment methods such as Ozow and SiD.
+• ZARbet is presented as a proudly South African bookmaker built around a simple, low-friction betting experience, with support for popular local payment options like Ozow and SiD.

 3) Local banking and payout expectations